bedapub/bksnake/README.md

 The strandedness of reads is derived by using the _RSeQC_ tool ([Wang et al., 2012](https://rseqc.sourceforge.net/#infer-experiment-py)).

 There is an optional rule for cross-checking human sample matching using SNP fingerprints and the _Picard_ tool ([BroadPicard-Tool](http://broadinstitute.github.io/picard/)).
 A haplotype map is a collection of "blocks" of SNPs that are in tight linkage with SNPs of the same block and low linkage with SNPs of different blocks (see [Javed et al., 2020](https://doi.org/10.1038/s41467-020-17453-5)).
 Here, we utilize fingerprint maps from [naumanjaved on github](https://github.com/naumanjaved/fingerprint_maps).
 In order to use these features, set the config file parameter `crosscheck_fingerprints: True`.
+As of now, this tools works only for the human genome hg38/GRCh38p14.

 ### "multiqc_data" folder